Set up a Salesforce v2 connector

 That’s it!
 Your Salesforce connector is now pulling access data into ConductorOne.

-As an alternative to the integration process described above, you can use Terraform to configure the integration between Salesforce and ConductorOne.
+As an alternative to the cloud-hosted setup process described above, you can use Terraform to configure the integration between Salesforce and ConductorOne.

 See the ConductorOne Salesforce v2 integration resource page in the ConductorOne Terraform registry for example usage and the full list of required and optional parameters.